 Spinach and Kale Pizza

 Another week, another challenge from r/52weeksofcooking.
-These week the theme was mother sauces, something I explored a few years ago thanks to a Top Chef episode.
-I have done numerous tomato sauce based recipes, and have also done a few veloute sauces as well but for the most part I avoid the creamier sauces.
+This week the theme was Mother Sauces, something I explored a few years ago thanks to a Top Chef episode.
+I have done numerous tomato sauce based recipes, and a few veloute sauces as well but for the most part I avoid the creamier sauces.
 Cream is very high on the list of things my doctor has told me to avoid – so with that in mind I set out to make this as healthy as I could.
-One of things that helped me on that quest was learning that bechamel does not actually require cream and that using cream is a type of bechamel sauce.
+One of things that helped me on that quest was learning that bechamel does not actually require cream!
 Instead of doing a standard pasta I decided to do pizza, making a whole wheat sourdough crust and tossing on as much spinach, chard, and kale as possible.
 I was a little bit nervous working with the dough, but it was surprising easy to roll once I figured out the right flour:starter ratio – so no dough went flying across the kitchen this time!

 - 3/4 cup starter

 - 1 cup all purpose flour

 - 1 1/2 tsp yeast

 - 1 cup baby spinach, rinsed and torn

 - 1/2 cup swiss chard, rinsed and torn

 - 1/2 cup Mozzarella cheese, shredded